demisto/content/Packs/HostIo/Integrations/HostIo/README.md

-Use the HostIo integration to enrich Domains using the Host.io API.
+Use the HostIo integration to enrich domains using the Host.io API.
 This integration was integrated and tested with version 1.0 of HostIo
 ## Configure HostIo on Cortex XSOAR